Fun book to sketch and doodle in

 This is a 176 page paperback, about A5 size.
 The paper quality is quite good to draw on.

-The book features different aspect of London that you can draw, such as the architecture, art, culture, fashion, food, landscapes and people.
+The book features different aspect of New York city that you can draw, such as the architecture, art, culture, fashion, food, landscapes and people.
 There are nearly 100 prompts on what to draw.

 I imagine some of the drawing tasks will either be difficult or require research, which you will need Google for, or you can just doodle your way through with your imagination.
-Many of the places in the book are those that I've heard for the first time.
+For example, I have no idea how the AT&T Building looks like, or what kind of dishes would be served in 1927.
+I feel that the book is part fun and work.

 What I like about the book is the little bits of information that talks about the subjects, either the background of the buildings, or the food and people there.
 They are brief but interesting to read.